TwinFan/CSL2XSB/README.md

   --norecursion     Do not search directories recursively -v, --verbose     More detailed output about every change --replaceDR TEXT  Replace dataRef's root 'libxplanemp' with TEXT.
 CAUTION:
-                    CSLs' animations/lights will no longer work with standard multipayer clients not supporting modified dataRefs!
+                    This works with LiveTraffic up to v1.5 only.
+CSLs' animations/lights will no longer work with standard multipayer clients nor with LiveTraffic starting from v2.0!
 ```

 This will likely produce many new files, especially new `.OBJ` files, so disk usage increases.